Latent Generative Solvers for Generalizable Long-Term Physics Simulation: Latent Generative Solver

 \subsection{Training and Inference}

 We adopt a two-stage training protocol.

-\paragraph{Stage I: Latent Physics Encoding.} P2VAE learns a compact latent physics space by reconstructing individual system states while regularizing the latent distribution toward a standard normal prior.
+\paragraph{Stage I: Latent Physics Encoding.} PhyVAE learns a compact latent physics space by reconstructing individual system states while regularizing the latent distribution toward a standard normal prior.
 After convergence, the encoder is frozen and used to precompute all latent trajectories.

-\paragraph{Stage II: Latent Dynamics Learning.} PFFT is trained on precomputed latent trajectories using sequential flow forcing.
-For each step, a softened source state is constructed by mixing the current latent with Gaussian noise via a scalar uncertainty knob $k$.
-A random bridge time $t$ defines an interpolation between the softened source and the next latent state.
-The model predicts the endpoint, and parameters are optimized using a flow-matching loss.
-Conditioning variables are updated autoregressively on the learned model manifold.
-Early latent states are temporally downsampled using a pyramid scheme for acceleration.

-\paragraph{Inference and Rollout.} At inference time, the learned latent solver is rolled out autoregressively.
-Given an initial latent history, the next latent state is generated by integrating the probability-flow ODE from a noise-perturbed latent input.
-Predicted latent states are decoded back to physical space using the P2VAE decoder.